t0mm4rx/ft_containers/ReadMe.md

 ## Tests
 You can copy/paste the tests folder inside your project.
 Edit the tests.hpp includes to your actual header files.
 Then you can compile all the cpp files inside the folder.
+I strongly advise you to compile with -fsantize=address -g3 on Linux to check leaks.
 ```sh
 ./a.out vector
 ./a.out list